mariebrandenburg/mariebrandenburg.github.io/_projects/intersection-buddies.md

 We investigate the intersection body of a convex polytope using tools from combinatorics and real algebraic geometry.
 In particular, we show that the intersection body of a polytope is always a semialgebraic set and provide an algorithm for its computation.
 Moreover, we compute the irreducible components of the algebraic boundary and provide an upper bound for the degree of these components.

+Here is a video animation that I made to explain the construction of intersection bodies: [[video]](../../assets/video/animation.mp4)

-Our MathRepo page contains lots of supplementary material:
+Our MathRepo page contains lots of additional supplementary material:
 - An implementation of an algorithm in `SageMath` to compute interseciton bodies of polytopes
 - A step by step explanation of the algorithm with the example of the cube
 - A gallery of 3d models that show how different intersection bodies can look like

-Here are 2 of the 3d models that are in the gallery.
+Here are two of the 3d models that you can find in the gallery.
 [Click here so see them all!](https://mathrepo.mis.mpg.de/intersection-bodies/case-study.html)

 <div class="row">